 This strand is all about decision making – why do people come to museums?
 But also: How can we create messages so that they speak to the a wider public but also meeting individual needs?

-The following high profile experts have already confirmed their attendance: John Falk (Institute for Learning Innovation, US), Maria Gendron (Yale University, US) and Lisa Feldman Barret (Northeastern University, US), Kay Voges (Theater Dortmund, GER), Miriam Wenzel (Jewish Museum Frankfurt, GER), Elif M. Gokcigdem (Author and founder of Empathy-Building through Museums, US), Tom Owen (PGAV, US)
+The following high profile experts have already confirmed their attendance: John Falk (Institute for Learning Innovation, US), Maria Gendron (Yale University, US), Paul Spies (Stadtmuseum Berlin, DE), Sheila Watson (University of Leicester, Museums Studies UK), Miriam Wenzel (Jewish Museum Frankfurt, DE), Elif M. Gokcigdem (Author and founder of Empathy-Building through Museums, US), Martin Tröndle (Zeppelin University, DE) Tom Owen (PGAV, US)

 Who is it for?

 Who would we love to meet at the conference:

 - Museum directors and managers of cultural institutions

 - Academics and specialists in the field of psychology/emotions